 Children in rural India do not get the luxury afforded to public schools, funded by the government and entrepreneurs, and this wide stratification in society has become even more apparent during the COVID-19 pandemic when schools nationwide had to close.
 Children from impoverished rural families rely heavily on schools for not only education, but for their free ‘mid-day meals.’
 School closures caused by the pandemic set off a domino effect.
 Not only did rural kids fall behind in their learning, but inadequate nutrition made them more vulnerable to illness, disease and, of course, coronavirus, which amplified community transmissions.
 Health experts reported that rural children were dying in droves from the pandemic.
 Many of those infected showed no signs of virus awareness and often remained unaware of its symptoms.
 This problem of lack of awareness, coupled with a dearth of health experts and doctors in rural areas, lowered the health profile of the nation as a whole.

 The primary reason determiningThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.